 Inventory consists of expendable supplies and food held for consumption and is valued at cost (first-in, first-out).
 Inventory is reflected in the financial statements by the consumption method.
 Under this method, the expenditure is recognized when inventory is used.
-In the fund financial statements, these inventories are offset by a fund balance reserve which indicates that they do not constitute available expendable resources, even though they are a component of assets.
+In the fund financial statements, these inventories considered nonspendable which indicates that they do not constitute available expendable resources, even though they are a component of assets.